FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Efficiency standards and ratings can be difficult to evaluate yourself, so ask your contractor if your project qualifies for the 25C tax credit.
 Some manufacturer websites list tax credit-eligible equipment, as does the ENERGY STAR Product Finder.
 For the most comprehensive list of qualifying heat pump models, see CEE’s directory

 One piece of good news: the IRS has said that to claim the credit, you can rely on the manufacturer’s written certification that a product qualifies.
 So if the manufacturer's website lists a certain heat pump as eligible for 25C, that’s all you need!
 Make sure you screenshot it and keep it for your records.
+And make sure you get the work done by Dec.
+31. 2025.

 For more on the efficiency requirements of other purchases, see this IRS FAQ.